kevinyswong/kevinyswong.github.io/index.md

 Rilke wrote, "Loving does not at first mean merging, surrendering, and uniting with another person (for what would a union be of two people who are unclarified, unfinished, and still incoherent?), it is a high inducement for the individual to ripen, to become something in himself, to become world, to become world in himself for the sake of another person; it is a great, demanding claim on him, something that chooses him and calls him to vast distances . . .
-But this is what young people are so often and so disastrously wrong in doing: they (who by their very nature are impatient) fling themselves at each other when love takes hold of them, they scatter themselves, just as they are, in all their messiness, disorder, bewilderment."
+But this is what young people are so often and so disastrously wrong in doing: they(who by their very nature are impatient) fling themselves at each other when love takes hold of them, they scatter themselves, just as they are, in all their messiness, disorder, bewilderment."
 But even Rilke, champion of man as individual, believed in the possibility of love: "love that consists in this: that two solitudes protect and border and greet each other."
-The film director Wong Kar Wai meditates on this feeling of distance.
-His signature is unmistakable.
-In spite of every element in the film running at the full speed of life, the characters seem stuck in the eye of the tornado.
-Although the camera is pushed so close to the actor that the face takes up half the screen, although sugary pop music plays that evokes the high ebullience of the teenage years, although we enter the character's head and hear the thoughts as voice-overs spoken as if to a friend, although the film is so rich in vibrant color, the shots so alive with active energy, although the film is so flush with life, although we are brought so physically close that we can touch their breath, all his characters feel so far away.
+The film director Wong Kar Wai meditates on this feeling of distance; his signature is unmistakable.
+In spite of every element in the film running at the full speed of life, his characters seem stuck in the eye of the tornado.
+Although the camera is pushed so close to the actor that the face takes up half the screen, although sugary pop music plays that evokes the high ebullience of the teenage years, although we enter the character's head and hear the thoughts as voice-overs spoken as if to a friend, although the film is so rich in vibrant color, the shots so alive with active energy, although the film is so flush with life, although we are brought so physically close that we can touch their breath, this palpable fact remains: all his characters feel so far away.
 Whether his film is set in his home city's modern metropolis, in a foreign country where he does not speak the language, in a technocratic future, or in a dystopian fantasy, Wong Kar Wai has been making just one film: the longing for romance and the impossibility of intimacy, and all we can have is timeless jazz, strobing lights, the rain outside, and moody puffs of smoke rising from our cigarette.
 Wong Kar Wai's preoccupation with love tempts the important question: what does it mean to be alive?
 This is a question Abbas Kiarostami poses from another angle: should we bother to live?
 Abbas Kiarostami's TASTE OF CHERRY takes as its style a stark austerity in which the camera sits in the passenger seat watching a man drive about the desert, looking for someone to bury him.
 The weight of the film is implicit, not in the overt, unignorable manner of Francis Coppola's APOCALYPSE NOW in which the depths of consciousness is splayed in overbearing sweat and grime, or in Tarkovsky's STALKER which forces upon us the texture of time and the dread of liquid consciousness.
 How to capture life in film?
 Richard Linklater's BOYHOOD is wonderful in concept but failed to deliver the punch.
 It followed its actors over 13 years as they moved through life's stages, but the film's delivery lacks the wonder and elevation of universality, its scenes reading as a series of facts so proud of its idea that it hasn't bothered to put itself together into a vision, the film's primary fault being that the director was not strong enough.
 At the other end, Terrence Malick's TREE OF LIFE attempted to encompass so much of life it loses itself in airy voice-overs in an unfocused daydream that overwhelms but leads nowhere.
 If the point is to watch one family interspersed with spectacularly shot moments of the sun, eclipses, and the skies above, why not just settle with Ron Fricke's BARAKA and lose oneself in the drawn-out documentary of the many human cultures across the world and be drowned in detail?

 We witnessed in John Conway's GAME OF LIFE that from simplicity dawns complexity, that the workings of seeming causation and sentient life can come